SqlToys/SqlFormatter-OBSOLETE/README.md

 * parsing of functional blocks (functions, procedures and triggers)
 * external (command line) tools: sql2xmltree, xmltree2sql, sqlformat -- <B>DONE</B>.
 * many internal structure improvements to simple and clarify their usage
-  * format lister should be minimial ie. only each clause, expression and joins at new line
+  * lister should be minimial
+    * only top clauses, expressions and joins at new line
+    * clauses justified to left
+    * clause body intented with the length of longest clause
-  * other format options should be realized as parse tree modifications (converters) -- <B>IN PROGRESS</B>
+  * other format options should be realized as parse tree modifications (even query compact) -- <B>IN PROGRESS</B>
 ### General ideas
 * format of script selected part or even selected part of single query
 * inscript tags with used format options, required to apply same formatting rules to edited queries